 On reading the accompanying notes however, it seems that outwardly this is not the case for many of these men.
 It does, however seem that there is a curious dichotomy between living in an outwardly reserved and controlled society where the supply of many sexual services are prohibited by Japanese law, and - according to Shoda - the increasing amounts of niche, unusual and specific desires of the population which are actually being supplied.

 These "specifics" are not mentioned within the context of the book.
 Shoda in fact alludes to the idea that the Japanese male psyche is a delicate thing, and feels that many of these men are in fact required to retreat into their own internal worlds in the pursuit of satisfaction.

 In Delicacy, Shoda, has created a portfolio of images that pose some huge questions regarding culture, masculinity and the nature of desire.
-It is a book that will be greeted with any number of reactions, and ultimately answer none of those questions, but one thing is for sure, as photo book it is quite unique.
+It is a book that will be greeted with any number of reactions, pose countless questions and ultimately answer none of them, but one thing is for sure, as photo book it is quite unique.

 Delicacy is published by M+W Co Ltd Japan (2016), and includes a preface by Roland Kelts